19hours/sg-statutes/Acts/Active Mobility Act 2017.md

 ### Strict liability

 59\.
-In proceedings for an offence under Part 3, it is not necessary for the prosecution to prove that an accused knew or had reason to believe that the path was a pedestrian‑only path, footpath or shared path, but it is a defence to the charge for the accused to prove, on a balance of probabilities, that the accused did not know, and could not reasonably have been expected to know, that the path was a pedestrian‑only path, footpath or shared path, as the case may be.
+In proceedings for an offence under Part 3 or 3A, it is not necessary for the prosecution to prove that an accused knew or had reason to believe that the path was a pedestrian‑only path, footpath or shared path, but it is a defence to the charge for the accused to prove, on a balance of probabilities, that the accused did not know, and could not reasonably have been expected to know, that the path was a pedestrian‑only path, footpath or shared path, as the case may be.

+[Act 38 of 2018 wef 02/01/2019]

+### Presumption of vehicle owner riding or driving

+59A\.—(1) An owner of a bicycle, PAB, personal mobility device, motorised wheelchair or mobility scooter who is an individual is presumed, until the contrary is proved, to be riding or driving the bicycle, PAB, personal mobility device, motorised wheelchair or mobility scooter (as the case may be) at the time of the commission (on or after the date of commencement of section 31 of the Land Transport (Enforcement Measures) Act 2018) of an offence under Part 3 or 3A that —

+(a) involves the riding or driving of the bicycle, PAB, personal mobility device, motorised wheelchair or mobility scooter; and

+(b) is prescribed,

+if the owner fails to give the information required of the owner under section 48 about that offence and the owner knew or ought reasonably to have known the information required.

+(2) To avoid doubt, a reference in subsection (1) to an offence under Part 3 or 3A includes a reference to an offence under any regulations made for the purposes of Part 3 or 3A, as the case may be.

+[Act 38 of 2018 wef 02/01/2019]

 ### Offences by corporations